MicrosoftDocs/win32/desktop-src/DirectShow/csourcestream-onthreaddestroy.md

 ---
-Description: 'The OnThreadDestroy method is called when the streaming thread is about to exit.' ms.assetid: 'a484b6d2-bce6-4a42-9176-2a6ce374e28b'
+Description: The OnThreadDestroy method is called when the streaming thread is about to exit. ms.assetid: a484b6d2-bce6-4a42-9176-2a6ce374e28b
-title: 'CSourceStream.OnThreadDestroy method'
+title: CSourceStream.OnThreadDestroy method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CSourceStream.OnThreadDestroy method